Sonoma County Basics

 Sonoma Valley

-California winemaking got its start in 1857 in the Sonoma Valley town of Sonoma.
-It was here, less than 2 miles from historic Sonoma Plaza, that Agoston Haraszthy (aka “the Count”), a Hungarian immigrant and entrepreneur, established the Buena Vista winery.
-Sonoma, the site of the northernmost of the 21 California missions established by Franciscan friars in the 18th and 19th centuries, makes an excellent day trip from San Francisco.
+California winemaking began in 1857 in the town of Sonoma within Sonoma Valley.
+Less than 2 miles from historic Sonoma Plaza, Agoston Haraszthy (also known as “the Count”), a Hungarian immigrant and entrepreneur, founded the Buena Vista winery.
+Sonoma, the site of the northernmost of the 21 California missions established by Franciscan friars in the 18th and 19th centuries, makes for an excellent day trip from San Francisco.

-If Pinot Noir is your passion, you could spend a day in Sonoma tasting wines solely from that grape.
-Chardonnay, especially from Los Carneros, whose Sonoma County wineries all have a Sonoma address, is also a staple.
-Wineries farther north in the small towns of Glen Ellen and Kenwood produce Chardonnay and Pinot as well.
-With the warmer temperatures in these towns, Zinfandel, some of it from vines more than 100 years old, also does well.
-So, too, do Merlot, Cabernet Sauvignon, and other varietals.
+If Pinot Noir is your passion, you could spend a day in Sonoma tasting wines made entirely from that grape.
+Chardonnay is also a staple.
+Wineries further north in the small towns of Glen Ellen and Kenwood produce Chardonnay and Pinot Noir as well.
+Due to the warmer temperatures in these towns, Zinfandel, some of which grows on vines over 100 years old, also does well, along with Merlot, Cabernet Sauvignon, and other grapes.

 West County and the Sonoma Coast